mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 # PR17MTDSZG
 ## Goals
 The data represents all recorded terroristic attacks form 1973, to 2015.
 We have chosen the following goals:

-	### Number of attacks every year
+	 Number of attacks every year
-	- [1.
-Number of casualties every year]
+	 Number of casualties every year
-	- [2.
-Numbers of lethal and nonlethal attacks]
+	 Numbers of lethal and nonlethal attacks
-	- [3.
-Correlation between success, suicide attacks]
+	 Correlation between success, suicide attacks
-	- [4.
-What is the most dangerous city/country to live in]
-	- [5.
-What is the most dangerous profession to be a part of]
-	- [6.
-What is the weapon that is the most used]
+	 What is the most dangerous city/country to live in What is the most dangerous profession to be a part of What is the weapon that is the most used
-	- [7.
-What are the groups that claim responsibility most often]
-	- [8.
-What is the correlation between the number of attacks they've claimed and the number of members thay have.]
+	 What are the groups that claim responsibility most often What is the correlation between the number of attacks they've claimed and the number of members thay have.

 ## Conclusions
 We have come to the following conclusions: